 Bulldogs are great family dogs.
-They’re loving, courageous and enjoy having fun.
-They will have their moments and you’ll instantly fall in love.
+They’re loving, courageous and enjoy having fun with their favorite humans.
+They will have their moments and you’ll instantly fall in love in no time!

 But are Bulldogs for you?
 It’s important that you don’t pick a dog breed based on how intelligent they are.
 Instead, pick one based on their temperament and personality, especially if you’re just looking for a family dog and/or companion.

 If you can provide the basic necessities for a Bulldog, then you should absolutely bring one home!
-These dogs are consistently in the top 5 for most popular dogs for a reason.
+These lovable dogs are consistently in the top 5 most popular dogs list for a reason!

 You’ll never have a dull moment with an English Bulldog!

 Do you have a Bulldog?
 Tell us whether you think your dog is intelligent or not?
 Let us know in the comments section below!